tocttou/choreograph-cli/README.md

+THIS RESPOSITORY IS ONLY FOR DEMONSTRATION.
+THE PROJECT IS DEAD.
+PLEASE DO NOT USE.

 # choreograph-cli [Walmart Labs hackathon submission]
 An OSS tool to orchestrate docker based workers.
 Comes with a terminal UI and an http API.